Sirao Peak or Mt. Kan-Irag or Mt. Sibugay Hike

 There are no signs that show you the drop-off point or entryway to Sirao Peak.
 This Canada Drive was a standout sign for me, as this is the road that leads you to Barangay Sirao and the flower garden.
 My friend's friendly gesture got us a free ride on a soldier's truck a few meters away from the peak.
 The gateway to Sirao Peak is not that far from the army station, there's a small road along the paved road that leads you to an open field.
 It's unnoticeable as there is no sign and everyone seems like just heading to the Flower Farm.

 Once you see the grassland and a few mango trees it only means you're on the right path.
-It's not even far from the road, don't go all the way to the flower farm.
+It's just a short distance from the road, don't go all the way to the flower farm.
 The moment you step on that small road it immediately transports you to a different world.
 There will be two mountains each on different sides, Sirao peak is the greener one, with mango trees lining up the way.
-The other mountain seemed more inhabited, houses and sort of like electric towers are visible from afar.
+The other mountain seemed more inhabited, houses and sort of like electric towers were visible from afar.

 Another thing to keep in mind when hiking is to waterproof your stuff, I lost my hiking touch and totally forgot all about this - got way too excited ahahaa.
 The fog covered our whole view of the city for a few minutes as it drizzled, it didn't really bother us at that moment as we were busy with our roasted chicken.
 By the time we were almost done with lunch, the fog started to clear out and we got ourselves a beautiful sight of Cebu City.
 It was one of those simple hiking pleasures of seeing the fruits of your labor, sweet and memorable.

 Going down the mountain was a piece of cake.. for my friend.
-I'm one of those hikers who takes their sweet time analyzing how far, how slippery, the consequence of setting one's foot on the wrong place thus I am the slowpoke.
+I'm one of those hikers who takes their sweet time analyzing how far, how slippery, and the consequence of setting one's foot in the wrong place thus I am the slowpoke.
 My friend would always tease me about it.
-I just can't find myself going down the mountain fast and do a cartwheel with my face.
+I just can't find myself going down the mountain fast and doing a cartwheel with my face.

 After visiting Sirao Peak you can check out Sirao Garden (Entrance fee: 50 PHP.
 According to my research, Celosia flowers bloom in the summer around April-May).

-Anyways, he heads back down, took the same short path out to the main cemented road, and walked back to the main point where the motorbike dropped us off in Ayala Heights, Canada Drive point.
-We took a motorbike to Busay and then took a jeepney from there to JY Square, which saved us a few pennies instead of taking the motorbike/habal-habal all the way down to JY Square.
+Anyways, he headed back down, took the same short path out to the main cemented road, and walked back to the main point where the motorbike dropped us off in Ayala Heights, Canada Drive point.
+We took a motorbike to Busay and then a jeepney from there to JY Square, saving us a few pennies instead of taking the motorbike/habal-habal all the way down to JY Square.

 Have fun and be safe ^__^